tlouarn/tlouarn.github.io/_posts/2025-09-14-running-github-pages-locally.md

 This ensures your local Jekyll environment matches GitHub Pages exactly.
 The **github-pages** gem pins versions of Jekyll and all supported plugins so what you see locally is what you’ll get when GitHub builds your site.

-# 5. Update your .gitignore (Optional but Recommended)
+# 5. Update your .gitignore (optional but recommended)

 Since Docker will generate extra files (like `_site`), you may want to add them to your `.gitignore` file so they don’t clutter your commits.
 Example: